adambrgmn/react-oauth-flow/README.md

 # React OAuth Flow

+## Note to users

+> As the popularity of this module has grown (modestly) I've realized that all
+> OAuth implementations doesn't look the same.
+I was naive in thinking that there
+> was some form of standardized simple way of doing this.
+>
+> So just a heads up – during the winter and spring I will take another look at
+> this and hopefully come up with a library that has some sensible defaults
+> together with the ability to customize it to your needs.
+>
+> As of now I recommend anyone who wants some customization to run your own fork.
+> And if you have any ideas fow how to rewrite the api of this module – please
+> reach out!
+>
+> – Adam Bergman

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->